Interdisciplinary Studies: Communication Option, Associate in Arts

 Students planning to transfer to a California State University (CSU) in Communication should explore completing the AS-T degree designed specifically for transfer to the CSU.
 An AS-T degree provides the highest priority admission and other benefits for students who successfully complete them.
 See the college catalog or a counselor for additional information regarding AA-T/AS-T Degrees for transfer to the CSU.

 Students are encouraged to see a counselor for assistance in developing an educational plan that will identify the lower division major preparation and general education coursework that corresponds to the intended major and transfer institution.
 Students should consult www.assist.org for current course articulation in their major.
 Please refer to the "Essential Transfer Information Checklist" located in the transfer section of the current college catalog.
-Counseling appointments may be scheduled online by selecting "Counseling" under "Student Resources" on the Delta College homepage, or by calling the Guidance and Counseling Office at (209) 954-5650.
+Counseling appointments may be scheduled online by selecting "Counseling" under "Student Resources" on the Delta College homepage.
 Failure to consult with a counselor may unnecessarily delay progress toward transfer.

 Communication courses emphasize the relationship of language to logic.
 Courses in this option focus on how humans produce and process messages and how messages are received and influence others thoughts, attitudes and behaviors.
 Transfer majors appropriate for this option include but are not limited to: Communication, Communication Studies, Organizational Communication and Media Studies.